HUG-VAS: A Hierarchical NURBS-Based Generative Model for Aortic Geometry Synthesis and Controllable Editing: Methodology

-These values are used to evaluate the basis functions and solve the linear system in Eq.~\ref{eq:nurbscurve} for the control points $\mathbf{C}$.
-With the computed $\mathbf{C}$, the tangential vectors $\mathbf{t}_k$ at each parameter location $\bar{u}_k$ are computed by:
+These values are then used to evaluate the basis functions and solve the linear system in Eq.~\ref{eq:nurbscurve} for the control points $\mathbf{C}$.
+With $\mathbf{C}$ obtained, tangent vectors $\mathbf{t}_k$ at each parameter location $\bar{u}_k$ are computed by,

 These tangents define the normal directions of cross-sectional planes on which radial profiles lie.
-To uniquely parameterize each radial profile, we assign an initial direction for the first cross-section by:
+To uniquely parameterize each profile, we assign an initial in-plane direction for the first cross-section as

-At each cross-section $i$, we generate a unit circular contour $\mathbf{K}^i = \{\mathbf{k}^i_j\}^o_{j=1}$ in the centerline plane.
-Each contour contains $o$ points ordered consistently in the clockwise direction around the tangent $\mathbf{t}_i$.
-We iteratively compute the rotation-aligned reference vector $\hat{\mathbf{w}}_i$ at each subsequent section using Algorithm~\ref{alg:radial_alignment}.
+At each cross-section $i$, we generate a unit circular contour $\mathbf{K}^i = \{\mathbf{k}^i_j\}_{j=1}^o$ in the plane orthogonal to $\mathbf{t}_i$.
+Each contour has $o$ points ordered clockwise.
+Rotation-aligned reference vectors $\hat{\mathbf{w}}_i$ at subsequent sections are iteratively computed using Algorithm~\ref{alg:radial_alignment}.